- Understand when exact measurements are preferred over estimates.

 Step 1: Divide students into either five or ten groups.
 Each group will be responsible for one of the tools needed for the weather station (so you will be able to set up one or two complete stations).

-Step 2: Give each group a copy of the directions to build an anemometer, wind vane, barometer, thermometer, or rain or snow gauge.
+Step 2: Give each group a copy of the directions (which can be found in the Gather Data: A Weather Watch Activity) to build an anemometer, wind vane, barometer, thermometer, or rain or snow gauge.

 Step 3: Allow approximately 30 minutes for students to build their tool.
 After all of the tools are completed, have each group explain what their tool does and how it works.